BuscagliaR/tlbparam/README.md

   2. Plasma Thermogram Parameters Differentiate Status and Overall Survival of Melanoma Patients.
 2023.
 Current Oncology, 30(7), 6079-6096.

-### Package Limitations and Future Updates
+### Package Status and Future Updates

-Function manuals and parameter descriptions within R are out dated.
-Functionality is moving toward online Python-based web application for more flexible usage.
+Functionality is also implemented in an online Python-based web application for non-R based users.
 Please contact corresponding author for any information regarding current version metric formulas.
 Some dependencies still exists for data collected specific to the Garbett laboratory.
+Authors are working to update provided tutorials and use of packages through the R environment.
 Please email any questions or suggestions to the corresponding author.